 The target audience of the program includes economically underserved populations relative to the average standards of the target geography.
 A minimum of 50 percent of the constituency served by the organization must be economically underserved.
 The higher the percentage of underserved, the higher the likelihood of receiving funding.

-Community Impact Cash Grants do not necessarily require the program to be funded to include greater use of the Internet; however priority is given to organizations that incorporate technology in the delivery and reach of services.
+Community Impact Cash Grants do not require the program to include greater use of the Internet.
+However, priority is given to organizations that incorporate technology in the delivery and reach of services.

-The program defines and utilizes SMART (Specific, Measurable, Achievable, Realistic, Timely) metrics in order to help Cisco and the grantee measure progress towards success.
+The program defines and utilizes SMART metrics (Specific, Measurable, Achievable, Realistic, Timely) in order to help Cisco and the grantee measure progress towards success.
+The highest priority and funding consideration is given to proposals that clearly articulate the planned impact of their efforts, as well as the metrics by which that impact will be measured.

 The organization has an outstanding leader and/or management team with qualities such as vision, execution ability, passion, ethical approach, expertise, external relationships, and credible track record in the relevant area.